sachsenhofer/talib/README.md

 # Technical Analysis Library (TA-Lib) Container

 This is the home of the Technical Analysis Library (TA-Lib) Container.
 You can use this repository to start with your trading applications.
-The TA-Lib library is already installed in the Docker container.
+TA-Lib is already installed in the container.

 <br>